costap/vger/README.md

 Results are retrieved by walking the channel's **complete upload history** — not limited by YouTube's search index, so all videos are found regardless of age.

+Cached videos are marked with ★ and show the technology tags extracted by Gemini.
+Use `--cached` to search everything you have ever scanned without any YouTube API call.

 ```bash
 # List videos from a channel
 vger list --channel <channel-id-or-handle>